rod-oliveira/data-structures/week_07/README.md

 ####  w7-geo.js

-This script will obtain the geocodes for all previously parsed street names and create files with json objects with: street name, latitude, longitude, group name, lcoation name.
+This script will obtain the geocodes for all previously parsed street names and create files with json objects with: street name, latitude, longitude.

 #### w7-database.js